apache/cordova-docs/www/_posts/2018-10-05-cordova-lib-8.1.1.md

 tags: release tools
 ---

-We are happy to announce that `cordova-lib 8.1.1` was released in September 2018.
+We are happy to announce that `cordova-lib 8.1.1` was released in October 2018.

 ## Release Highlights